schmichael/db09/README.md

 1. After years of research, decades of of benchmarking, and centuries of microoptimizing assembly for every known CPU, I chose FNV-1a because it was in the Go standard library and sounded more professional than "CRC32".
+I also chop it in half which probably doubles the security.